 query.
 It also illustrates changing the column name to meet SQL

 identifier requirements.
-In particular the data frame data set has
+In particular, the R CSV file has

 sepal.length for a column name, which is converted to